wstolte/ShinyMeetNoordzee/README.md

 Interactive app and dynamic reproducible reports on water quality for the North Sea

 The app visualizes observations done by the Dutch Government on water quality in the North Sea.
-Data have been downloaded from live.waterbase.nl by an R script (see [waterbase on Github](https://github.com/wstolte/WaterbaseR)
+Data have been downloaded from live.waterbase.nl by an R script (see [waterbase on Github](https://github.com/wstolte/WaterbaseR))

-Contact person: willem.stolte@deltares.nl
+The live app can be found [here](https://gammarus.shinyapps.io/ShinyWaterbaseNoordzee) Contact person: willem.stolte@deltares.nl